z-evm/obsidian-cyber-security/04 Security Controls/Operating System Hardening.md

 ## ✅ To Do

--  Apply CIS benchmark to lab VM (Windows + Linux)
+- [ ]  Apply CIS benchmark to lab VM (Windows + Linux)
--  Use Lynis to scan and report on current Linux system
+- [ ]  Use Lynis to scan and report on current Linux system
--  Review and enforce GPO settings for Windows endpoints
+- [ ]  Review and enforce GPO settings for Windows endpoints
--  Validate service exposure and shut down unused ports
+- [ ]  Validate service exposure and shut down unused ports
+- [ ] Create hardening checklist templates